-Staff has spent several years developing this ordinance, which is required by both federal and state law.
-Input has been received from stormwater management experts, as well as from developers and civil engineers that will be impacted by the new requirements.
+Staff has spent several years developing this ordinance, which is required by both federal and state laws.
+Input has been received from stormwater management experts, as well as from local developers and civil engineers who will be impacted by the new requirements.
+Council's final decisions regarding a number of policy issues from the March 4th Council meeting have been incorporated into the attached ordinance.

-Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby placing this ordinance on the Council's November 26 agenda.
+Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby adopting the attached ordinance adding the stormwater management standards to Chapter 5B of the Municipal Code.